Home » Blog » Asia » Malaysia » The Ultimate Kuala Lumpur Travel Guide: See, Stay & Eat

 Getting Around Kuala Lumpur

-You have a few choices on transportation around the city.
-There’s the ever present metered taxis, the extensive (and inexpensive) bus network, and the light rail commuter trains.
+You have a few choices for transportation around the city.
+There are the ever-present metered taxis, the extensive (and inexpensive) bus network, and the light rail commuter trains.

 Best Things To Do & See In Kuala Lumpur